-On December 11, 2013, the city entered into a developer agreement with Lang Group, LLC relating to the corporate office at 575 W. Madison Street.
+On December 10, 2013, the City entered into a developer agreement with Lang Group, LLC relating to the corporate office at 575 W. Madison Street.
 For each revenue year beginning with revenue year 2016, the developer guarantees that the tax increment generated by the parcel during the revenue year should equal or exceed the guaranteed TIF revenue for the revenue year.
-If the city receives less than the guaranteed TIF revenue for the revenue year then the developer shall pay to the city an amount equal to the difference.
-Any developer subsidy not paid will bear an interest rate of 18.0% per year until paid.
+If the City receives less than the guaranteed TIF revenue for the revenue year then the developer shall pay to the City an amount equal to the difference.
+This difference equated to \$12,076 in 2021 and was paid in 2020.
+Any developer subsidy not paid will bear an interest rate of 18.0 percent per year until paid.
+This agreement was amended on December 17, 2020, see following page for details.

-On March 23, 2015, the city entered into a developer agreement with Movin' Out Waterloo MM, LLC relating to 217 N. Monroe Street.
+On March 23, 2015, the City entered into a developer agreement with Movin' Out Waterloo MM, LLC relating to 217 N. Monroe Street.
 As part of the agreement for each revenue year beginning with revenue year 2018, the developer guarantees that the tax increment generated by the parcel during the revenue year should equal or exceed the guaranteed TIF revenue for the revenue year.
-If the city receives less than the guaranteed TIF revenue for the revenue year then the developer shall pay to the city an amount equal to the difference.
-Any developer subsidy not paid will bear an interest rate of 18.0% per year until paid.
+If the City receives less than the guaranteed TIF revenue for the revenue year then the developer shall pay to the City an amount equal to the difference.
+Any developer subsidy not paid will bear an interest rate of 18.0 percent per year until paid.
+No shortfall payments have been required on this agreement.